Chronic cough: Signs and symptoms

-Common symptoms present in chronic cough include a runny or stuffy nose, a feeling of liquid running down the back of the throat (postnasal drip), frequent throat clearing (coughing) and sore throat, hoarseness, wheezing or shortness of breath, heartburn or sour taste in a person's mouth, and in rare cases coughing blood.
+Common symptoms present in chronic cough is allotussia, a cough triggered by innocuous stimuli such as perfumes or talking and hypertussia, an increased sensitivity to known tussive triggers like smoke or fumes.
+Laryngeal paraesthesia, irritation, tickle or lump in the throat, is also common.
+Other symptoms includes frequent throat clearing and sore throat, hoarseness, wheezing or shortness of breath.
+If the chronic cough is associated with rhinosinusitis or reflux, symptoms may also include a runny or stuffy nose, a feeling of liquid running down the back of the throat (postnasal drip), heartburn or sour taste in a person's mouth, and in rare cases coughing blood.
+Most patients with chronic cough have hypersensitivity of the cough reflex, such as the Arnold's nerve reflex.

 Complications

 Long-term coughing and constant irritation of the upper airway can be problematic for individuals who have chronic cough.
 Due to the consistent coughing, this can interfere with an individual's daily life.
 This interference can thus cause additional problems such as affecting a person's ability to ensure a consistent sleep, daytime fatigue, difficulty concentrating at work or school, headache, and dizziness.
 Other more severe but rare complications include fainting, urinary incontinence, and broken ribs, caused by excessive coughing.

 Causes

 Possible causes, alone or in conjunction, that produce the chronic cough include the following.